 Venus is committed to practice that protects children, young people and vulnerable adults from abuse.
 Workers and volunteers within Venus accept and recognise our responsibilities to promote the welfare of children, young people and vulnerable adults and develop awareness of the issues that cause them harm.

 Meet the team:

-Lorraine enjoys dancing to Northern Soul, her favourite shop is Satterthwaites, she always carries 3 massive bags wherever she goes even though she doesn’t know what’s in them and she likes to watch golf.
+Lorraine enjoys dancing to Northern Soul, her favourite shop is Satterthwaites, she always carries 3 massive bags wherever she goes even though she doesn’t know what’s in them and she likes to watch golf!

-As our Independence Support Manager, Jo looks after projects like, Halton P2P and Sefton Care Leavers Centre.
-Jo also co-ordinates our policy framework and quality assurance systems are tip top.
+As our Independence Support Manager, Jo looks after Halton Parent to Parent Volunteer Support and Sefton Care Leavers Centre projects.
+Jo implements and co-ordinates our policy framework and makes sure our quality assurance systems are tip top.
 Jo has responsibility for implementing our IT systems and overseeing our social media and website content.

-Our Clare is boss at getting things done and doesn't know the meaning of the word procrastinate, unlike some i could mention...
+Our Clare is boss at getting things done and doesn't know the meaning of the word procrastinate, unlike some I could mention...
 Clare is very organised and keeps our teeny tiny Halton office ship shape and Bristol fashion!

 Clare is our designated mini-bus driver and is happy to take gangs of kids anywhere!
 She loves to look good, have fun and is practically perfect in every way.

 Lovely Carol is a Support Worker on our Supported Housing project.

 It's Carol's role to provide key worker support to individuals who are living in our accommodation.